-11.62 CHEMISTRY, KS 3, LEVEL 3C-8A), 4 (GCSE'S)
+11.62 CHEMISTRY, KS 3, LEVEL (1-9), 4 (GCSE'S)

 To supplement the work in the laboratories, our older students will help encourage students from the lower year to be more involved in practical work.
-This provides our younger boys and girls with Oak Heights school is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential.
+This provides our younger boys and girls with good role models and enables the senior students to develop their leadership responsibilities whilst bringing the school community together.